Vikthor-dev/Plaze-Review/README.md

 # Beach-Review

-A dynamic Web App for everyone who likes to travel and review various beaches !
+A dynamic web app for everyone who likes to travel and review various beaches !